-- a) The external reviewers are expected to prepare a joint report.
+- a) The external reviewers are expected to prepare and submit a joint report normally within forty-five calendar days after completing their site visits.
 In exceptional circumstances and, with the agreement of the QAC, separate reports may be submitted. - b) The report of the external reviewers, complete with recommendations, will be submitted to the Office of the Provost who will determine if the external reviewers' report complies with the policy.
 Where the external reviewers' report is inconsistent or non-compliant with policy, the Office of the Provost will correspond with the external reviewers to resolve inconsistencies.
 Once resolved and the report modified accordingly, the report is deemed final. - c) A copy of the external reviewers' report will be sent by the Office of the Provost to the Chair of the RC, giving the RC the opportunity to clarify any points arising from the external reviewers' report.